xeraa/elastic-docker/README.md

 App Search is running at [http://localhost:3002](http://localhost:3002).

+## Elasticsearch Logs

+Change into the *elasticsearch_logs/* directory.
+This demo includes Elasticsearch, Kibana, and Filebeat to collect the Elasticsearch logs with the Elastic Stock.
+The blog post [Filebeat Modules with Docker & Kubernetes](https://xeraa.net/blog/2020_filebeat-modules-with-docker-kubernetes/) is built on top of this setup.

+* Start: `$ docker-compose up`
+* Remove: `$ docker-compose down -v`

 ## Full Stack

 Change into the *full_stack/* directory.
-This includes Elasticsearch, Kibana, Beats, Logstash, nginx, and MySQL and monitors all components with the Elastic Stack.
+This demo includes Elasticsearch, Kibana, Beats, Logstash, nginx, and MySQL and monitors all components with the Elastic Stack.

 **Note:** You will need to increase the memory for all the containers to function correctly.
 Tested with 4GB instead of the default of 2GB.